 Check the truthfulness and bias of any news source.

-Non-partisan fact-checking site focusing on political claims made in the U.S., including statements from politicians and general political news.
+Non-partisan fact-checking site from the nonprofit Poynter Institute focusing on political claims made in the U.S., including statements from politicians and general political news.

 One of the oldest fact-checking sites, focusing on news stories, urban legends and memes.